 How a bad Alternator may effect a Car

 If a car is running with a faulty alternator it may result in many harmful effects on the car.
 Like a bad alternator can destroy battery performance, even resulting in total damage.
 An alternator with a weak or spinning belt may damage other engine parts anytime in case of sudden breakage.
-Due to the poor performance of alternator, you may face a low voltage output of battery which is a risk for vehicle’s headlights, audio/video systems, and other accessories.
+Due to the poor performance of alternator, you may face a low voltage output of battery which is a risk for vehicle’s headlights, ignition system, audio/video systems, and other accessories.

 Till now you’ve learned how to test alternator with multimeter thoroughly.
 Although it’s a technical matter which may require professional technicians, still you may do a self test easily after learning these skills and solving minor issues.
 We recommend you do not try to make major changes by yourself if you’ve no proper training for it.